What is School Direct?

-Biology, Chemistry, Physics, Computing, Design and Technology (Product Design), Drama, English, Geography, History, Mathematics, Modern languages (French, German, Spanish), Physical Education, Primary.
+Biology, Chemistry, Physics, Physics with Mathematics, Computing, Design and Technology (Product Design), Art and Design, Drama, English, Geography, History, Mathematics, Modern languages (French, German, Spanish), Music, Physical Education, Primary.

 Schools in our alliance include selective and non-selective schools.
 We are proud of our shared ability to offer high-impact learning experiences to pupils of all abilities and backgrounds.
 Our schools have a good record of providing high quality teacher training placements for PGCE students over the years and we have successfully participated in the School Direct scheme since 2013 with many trainees finding employment within their training school.
 Learning to teach with us will comprehensively prepare trainees for their future career.